How To Create A Lectin Free Diet

 Many foods that contain low levels of lectins and are not major offenders can be consumed especially with a variety in intake without causing noticeable symptoms to be set off.
 One example of this would be strawberries.

 Here are some foods to include in a lectin free diet.
-For a more exhaustive list, be sure to access our lectin foods checklist.

 - Chicken, beef, turkey, lobster, crab